-The EACWGAA considers the selection strategy to be something that develops throughout the course of a project but it should be introduced in the project planning phase .
+The EACWGAA considers the selection strategy to be something that develops throughout the course of a project but it should be introduced in the project planning phase (Perrin et al. 2014, 25).
 That is the case in thirteen of the answers here, although there is still wide variation across all project stages.

 Q 5.3 Where is the selection strategy documented?